-Most apprenticeship programs last from one to five years, but varies based on the occupation and complexity of the job offered by the employer.
-Pre-apprenticeship programs are often shorter than apprenticeships and provides pre-employment training for individuals preparing to go into a registered apprenticeship.
+Most apprenticeship programs last from one to five years, but vary based on the occupation and complexity of the job offered by the employer.
+Pre-apprenticeship programs are often shorter than apprenticeships and provide pre-employment training for individuals preparing to go into a registered apprenticeship.

-3. What age can I start an apprenticeship at?
+3. At what age can I start an apprenticeship?